 Posts collected per firm

-Completeness scoring (0-100)
+Completeness scoring (0 to 100)

 Posts active (10 points): 10 points if any posts exist, 0 if none.

-Post quality (13 points max): Proportional to the percentage of posts with images (up to 7 points) plus the percentage of posts with CTA links (up to 6 points).
+Post quality (13 points max): proportional to the percentage of posts with images (up to 7 points) plus the percentage of posts with CTA links (up to 6 points).

-Post recency (13 points max): Last post within 30 days = 13, within 90 days = 8, within 180 days = 4, older = 0.
+Post recency (13 points max): last post within 30 days equals 13, within 90 days equals 8, within 180 days equals 4, older equals 0.

 Deduplication